 [18].
 In both spiritual supremacy and temporal leadership.

 [19].
-Doubt is an experience common to all people.
-Even those with faith in Allāh may struggle with it in different ways.
-Some are greatly hindered by doubt; others view it as a challenge to overcome; and some even see it as a springboard for growth.
+Doubt is an experience common to all human beings.
+Even those who believe in Allāh may struggle with it in different ways — though not in their faith itself, but in its details or in moments of weakness.
+Some are greatly hindered by ordinary doubts; others see them as challenges to overcome; and some even regard them as opportunities for spiritual growth.

 The Messenger of Allāh (ﷺ) said: